jithu-ann/Project-4/README.md

 **Conclusions and Recomendations**

-•Include Artist Name for modeling & predictions to be likely more accurate
+• Include Artist Name for modeling & predictions to be likely more accurate

-•Further understanding on Spotify % of
+• Further understanding on Spotify % of

     Danceability %